AlastorrrXu/2024Summer_STATS202_Project_D.-Xu-S.-Chen-H.-Wang/README.md

 ## Voting Strategy

-The final prediction for each observation is determined by a majority vote from the three models.
-The formula for the voting strategy is as follows:
+The final prediction for each observation is determined by a majority vote from the three models:

 ```
-Prediction = mode(Model1_CNN(x), Model2_NN(x), Model3_XGBoost(x))
+Prediction = mode(CNN_prediction, NN_prediction, XGBoost_prediction)
 ```

-where `x` represents the input features for each observation, and `mode()` represents the majority function that selects the most common prediction among the three models.

 ### Model 1: Convolutional Neural Network (CNN)